kleber-code/ushka/docs/guide/getting-started.md

         └── style.css
     ```

-2.  **Ushka will automatically serve** any files in the `static` directory under the `/static` path.
-For example, the file `static/style.css` will be available at `http://127.0.0.1:8000/static/style.css`.
+2.  **I'll automatically serve** any files in that directory under the `/static` path.
+So, `static/style.css` will be available at `http://127.0.0.1:8000/static/style.css`.

-It's that simple!
-No extra configuration required.
+It's that simple.
+I know, I'm amazing.
+OwO